Can Grammarly Replace an Editor?

 That kind of work isn’t within Grammarly’s scope.

-I authored an article about what Grammarly is and isn’t able to do if you’d like more details about this software.
+I authored an article about what Grammarly can and can’t do if you’d like more details about this software.

 Frequently Asked Questions